 Bloom Time: Early spring

-Dicentra cucullaria is an easily recognized, graceful, early spring wildflower with the flower stems and basal leaves rising directly from a scaly rootstock.
-The plant typically grows up to 12 inches (30 cm) tall.
-It features deeply-cut, fern-like, grayish-green foliage and racemes of waxy, white (infrequently tinged with pink), yellow-tipped flowers shaped like pantaloons with the ankles upward (hence the common name).
+Dicentra cucullaria is an easily recognized early spring wildflower with flower stems and basal leaves rising directly from a scaly rootstock.
+This graceful plant typically grows up to 12 inches (30 cm) tall.
+It features deeply-cut, fern-like, grayish-green foliage and racemes of waxy, white (infrequently tinged with pink), yellow-tipped flowers shaped like pantaloons with the ankles upward, hence the common name.
 Flowers are borne in a row drooping from leafless stems arching above the foliage in early spring.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).